tonykolomeytsev/figx/docs/src/user_guide/1-installation.md

 ## Windows

-You can install the CLI tool by hand by downloading the [latest release from the releases page](https://github.com/tonykolomeytsev/figx/releases).
+Download the latest `.msi` installer from the [releases page](https://github.com/tonykolomeytsev/figx/releases/latest), then run the installer to complete the setup.

 ## Linux